Loop extrusion: Evidence for loop extruding molecules and their properties

+Direct visualization in vitro

 The first direct evidence of loop extrusion came from in vitro imaging studies on fluorescently labeled DNA with condensin or cohesin.
 Extrusion was found to be ATP-dependent and happened at ~1-3kb/s.
 The stall force was measured to be around 0.1-1pN which is small compared to other molecular motors.

+In vivo evidence

+Loop extrusion by the SMC complex cohesin was suggested on the basis of chromatin contact maps from Hi-C experiments.
+These maps displayed genomic domains of self-contact of a few hundred kb in size, referred to as topologically associating domains (TADs).
+These domains are generally bordered by binding sites for the CTCF protein, which are oriented in a convergent manner such that CTCF proteins "point" toward each other.
+This observation suggested that this aspect of chromatin organization must be executed by a 1-dimensional, linear scanning mechanism, rather than a 3-dimensional mechanism involving random encounters, which would exhibit CTCF orientations (convergent, divergent, and two parallel orientations) in equal probabilities.
+Subsequent quantitative simulation models proposing loop extrusion by cohesin were able to reproduce patterns of chromatin contacts observed in Hi-C.

+More recent evidence comes from imaging of chromatin dynamics in the presence and absence of cohesin.
+Experiments with fluorescently tagged genomic loci analyzed by mathematical inference techniques indicate that these loci into come into spatial proximity more frequently in the presence of cohesin.
+Associated simulation modeling again indicates that chromatin loop extrusion can explain these observations.

 Evidence for the biological role of loop extrusion

 Most work on the biological role of loop extrusion relies on inhibiting loop extruders and observing the consequences.
 Depletion of cohesin leads to the disappearance of TADs and some loss in transcription genome-wide.
 In more specific settings, inhibition of cohesin has been found to inhibit neuronal maturation and differentiation and function of dendritic cells.
 Depletion of either condensin I or condensin II at the entry into mitosis leads to abnormal chromosome formation and improper segregation of sister chromatids.

 Biological function

 Loop extrusion has been found across the tree of life with suggested roles in immune response, DNA repair, enhancer-promoter interactions, and mitosis.